dinruz/rock-paper-scissors/README.md

 * Creation Date: 30-06-2025

-* Completion Date: n/a
+* Completion Date: 02-07-2025

-**Status: Project in progress**
+* Status: completed and deployed

 ### Built with

 * **JavaScript**

+---

 ## Additional Info

-Instructions are available on [The Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).
+Instructions for this project are available on [The Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).